Andrew-S-Rosen/cbe504/main.typ

 = Energy and Reactivity Trends <reaction-energy-diagrams>

 In this section, we will cover energy and reactivity trends.
-We have already introduced some of these trends, most notably the Bell--Evans--Polanyi (BEP) relationship.
+We have already introduced some of these trends, most notably the Brønsted--Evans--Polanyi (BEP) relationship.
 Now, we can provide more context for such equations.

 == Linear Free Energy Relationships